Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

        - Create Item

 <br>
-In this context, the Customer Complaint will be referred to as SharePoint list A, and the Customer Support Database will be known as SharePoint list B. This distinction is intended to minimize confusion.
+In this context, the Customer Complaint SharePoint list will be referred to as SharePoint list A, and the Customer Support Database SharePoint list will be known as SharePoint list B. This distinction is intended to minimize confusion.

 #### Prerequisites
 - Have a Power Automate license or access to use Power Automate.
-- SharePoint Document Library (this will be used to save the attachment gotten from SharePoint List A and saved as a Link in SharePoint List B).
+- SharePoint Document Library (this will be used to save the attachment file gotten from SharePoint List A).
-- Have a Multiple line of text column in SharePoint list B and text format is rich text.
-This column will be used for the link of the attachment saved in SharePoint list B.
+- Have a Multiple line of text column in SharePoint list B, where the text format is rich text.
+This column will be used to save the link of the attachment saved in SharePoint list B.

+**Note:** The reason why we are using multiple line of text data type here instead of hyperlink data type column is because we are expecting more than one Attachment file and the date this blog post was written, hyperlink data type column does not support more than one hyperlink url.
 <br>

 # Step by Step Process